 Despite the clear danger that the global economy is in, there are also reasons to be hopeful that this worst-case scenario can be avoided.
 Governments have learned from previous crises that the effects of a demand-driven recession can be countered with government spending.
 Consequently, many governments are increasing their provision of monetary welfare to citizens, and ensuring businesses have access to the funds needed to keep their staff employed throughout the pandemic.
-In addition, the specific nature of this crisis means that some sectors may benefit, such as e-commerce, food retail, and the healthcare industry - providing at least some economic growth to offset the damage.
-Finally, there is the fact that the crisis may have a clear end date when all restrictions on movement can be lifted (for example, when a vaccine is developed).
-Taken together, this means it is at least possible the global economy could experience a sharp rebound once the pandemic is over.
-There are still many variables that could affect such an economic recovery – for example, a reduced supply of goods and services to meet lower demand could create mid-term shortages and price increases – but there are some reasons to think that, with the right mix of appropriate government responses and luck, some of the more apocalyptic predictions may not come to pass.
+In addition, the specific nature of this crisis means that some sectors may benefit from it.
+E-commerce, food retail, and the healthcare industry provide at least some economic growth to offset the damage.
+Also, a crisis-induced movement to online activities (working from home, purchasing goods online, contacting family, etc.) can be observed.
+It gives an opportunity for IT solution providers to increase their market shares.